 The first carvings at this site have been determined to be 2,000 years old.
 People of the Archaic, Anasazi, Fremont, Navajo, Anglo, and Pueblo cultures have carved their messages into the rock over the years.
 Unfortunately, it looks like some more modern graffiti artists added to parts of the scene.

 The meanings of the messages here have been difficult to figure out.
 Do they tell a story or are they merely scribbles?
-The Navajo refer to this site as Tse’ Hane – translated as “Rock that tells a story.”
+The Navajo refer to Newspaper Rock as Tse’ Hane – translated as “Rock that tells a story.”
 It does indeed appear to tell many stories.
 Only the people who made the carvings know exactly what those stories were.

 A sky streaked with clouds frames Fort Rock, rising from the sagebrush sea in central Oregon.
-This is the view from Fort Rock Cave, where ancient sandals made from sagebrush were found.
+This is the view from a cave where ancient sandals made from sagebrush were found.
 Sandals and other artifacts found there were determined to be 9,300-10,250 years old.
-Walking from the cave back towards Fort Rock, you can almost imagine some of the sights ancient people may have seen.
+Walking from the cave back towards the mountain, you can almost imagine some of the sights ancient people may have seen.

 Looking out of the mouth of the Fort Rock cave at the Sagebrush Sea, one can only imagine the thoughts of those that lived there thousands of years ago.
-Sagebrush sandals, determined to be 9,300-10,250 years old, were found in the cave.
+Sagebrush sandals, found inside Fort Rock Cave, were determined to be 9,300-10,250 years old.
 These sandals are the oldest ever found in the world.

 A small hearth was found in the cave and it was radiocarbon dated to be 15,000 years old.
 Several stone tools were found nearby.
 Though that date was questioned by some, in 2009 human coprolites (fossilized poop) determined to be from 14,300 years ago were found in nearby Paisley Cave.
 In 2009 a multiple function tool made from agate was discovered in Rimrock Draw Rock Shelter, near Riley, Oregon.
 It may have been made as long ago as 16,000 years ago.